 I have blogged about a number of construction toys, and of course I have my favorites.
 Below is a list of the construction sets I own and have used most often.
 At the very bottom I will include some of the images of the sets I have blogged about.
 Just click on any one to go to the post about that set.

 ZOOB - I love ZOOB because of the strength that it takes to push together and pull apart the pieces.
-Most ZOOB pieces are shaped the same, with the exception of the ends and the dips in the middle.
+ZOOB pieces are similar in shape with the exception of the ends and the dips in the middle.
 Each end is either a ball or socket.
 If there is a dip in the middle you can snap pieces across each other, not just end to end.
 Because of this ball-and-socket design, you can move your finished models at many of the joints - something you can't do with LEGOs.
 This allows for more dynamic play after completing things like animals, skateboarders, and people.
-There are a lot of different sets available and most sets have multiple guides so that you can make numerous items from the same pieces.
+There are a lot of different sets available and most sets have multiple guides so that you can make numerous items from the same box of pieces.
 Pieces are brightly colored plastic and constructed well - I have never had one break.
+Some ZOOB sets also include wheels.
 One drawback of ZOOBs is that their assembly guides are typically not step-by-step.
 Usually the guide will show just a picture of the finished model.
 Again, it is a more difficult task to look at a 2D finished model, where parts of pieces may not be fully shown, and there is no indication of how to start and how to proceed.
-In these cases, I like to build a 3D model ahead of time for the individual to work from, or build a model with the child and let him follow my directions as we go.
-If you are working on hand and/or finger strength, you may want to check out this one.
+If this is impossible for the child, I like to build a 3D model ahead of time for the individual to work from, or build a model with the child and let him follow my directions as we go.
+If you are working on strength, you may want to check out this one.

 K'NEX - These sets offer a lot of different shaped and sized pieces of a more pliable plastic than the LEGOs and ZOOBs.
 Most individual pieces are also much bigger.
 They snap together differently and also require strength to assemble.
 The 2D model ideas tend to be more of animals and creatures than cars and buildings, and sets include "personality" pieces like big eyeballs, wings, feet, ears, and tails.
 Sets do not include step-by-step instructions, only pictures of completed models.
 One set of 66 pieces comes with 30 different models you can build, but they are not pictured in any kind of order for difficulty.
 All models for each set are typically printed on one large sheet.